-Polzeath is a small village situated on the North coast of Cornwall, home to a fantastic beach and one of the world’s most renowned surfing destinations.
-Polzeath, is split into two parts – the old and the new, both overlooking a magnificent stretch of golden sand between Pentire Head to the north and Highcliff to the west.
-It was a favourite haunt of the late poet laureate, Sir John Betjeman and is celebrated in some of his verse.
+Polzeath is a small village situated on the north coast of Cornwall, home to a fantastic beach and one of the world’s most renowned surfing destinations.
+The beach is a magnificent stretch of golden sand situated between Pentire Head to the north and the mouth of the Camel Estuary.
+It was a favourite haunt of the late Poet Laureate, Sir John Betjeman, and is celebrated in some of his verse.

 Polzeath is a haven for surfers and beach lovers alike with lifeguards on the beach during the daytime in the summer season.
 Although generally a safe, sandy beach, there can be large surf with rips, and care should be taken at times.
 Just to the north of the main beach, and joined when the tide is out, is the quieter Pentire Haven beach.

 Escape to the wild North Cornish coast and choose from over 155 of the area’s finest self-catering properties spanning Rock, Daymer Bay, Polzeath and Port Isaac.
 From beautiful barn conversions for solo travellers, Cornish cottages for six, clifftop retreats for fourteen and combined luxurious abodes for up to twenty-eight guests, Latitude50 cater for all tastes and group sizes.
 Canine companions are well catered for with over 120 dog-friendly properties to choose from.
 Let the friendly, local team play holiday matchmaker and find you the perfect Cornish home-from-home.